Revision 2023

 Revision 2023 was my first time experiencing the scene at this scale.
 It was loud and dazzling and sometimes lonely.
 It was technically astonishing.
 And it reminded me why I love this culture of code, pixels, and stubborn passion.

 The train ride back felt shorter.
 Somewhere between Saarbrücken and Vienna, I scrolled through photos, results, and memories.
 I had only submitted one graphic.
-And I might have missed a compo.
-And yet I had gained something much larger understanding of the demoscene, back at the E-Werk.
+And I might have missed a compo and many seminars.
+And yet I had gained a much larger understanding of the demoscene... back at the E-Werk.

-Not as a visitor.
-But as someone who belongs.
+And next time not as a wide-eyed visitor.
+But I hope as someone who belongs there.

 floor.